Michael345678910/Ultimate-Digimon-Classification-Tool/README.md

 **For a more detailed and in-depth walkthrough of each of the menu options, please view the user_Guide.txt file and begin reading from the **Using the Main Application (`main.py`):** section.**

-## Visualizations
+## Visualizations:
 Generate the visuals by running the generate_Visuals.py file.
 Then, a new folder inside the "visuals" folder will be generated, titled "generated_Images".
 Inside this new folder, there will be 3 visual outputs, including a histogram, scatter plot, and confusion matrices.

-# Notes Regarding Contributing To The Code
+# Notes Regarding Contributing To The Code:
 Contributions are welcome!
 Please feel free to fork the repository, make your modifications or add new features, and submit a pull request.

-# Licensing and Trademarks
+# Licensing and Trademarks:
 This project is for educational purposes and is not intended for commercial use.

 Note: Digimon is a registered trademark of Kabushiki Kaisha Bandai, or Bandai Co., Ltd., and all rights are reserved by Kabushiki Kaisha Bandai/Bandai Co., Ltd.